dancornutt/UWB-06HW-WeatherDashboard/README.md

 ## Deployment

-This site is hosted via GitHub, note that a object called "planner" will be added to your local storage in the browser.
+This site is hosted via GitHub, note that a object called "WeatherAppCities" will be added to your local storage in the browser.
 It is recommended to clear this object if the site is no longer in use.

 ## Built With